Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: Theory: Frustration-Breaking

-where the full set of eight inequivalent $J'$ bonds is shown in Fig.~S5 of the SM \cite{sm}.
+where the full set of eight inequivalent $J'$ bonds is shown in Fig.~\ref{uqmfs7} of App.~G. This may be contrasted with the explicit treatment for SrCu$_2$(BO$_3$)$_2$ at equilibrium in Ref.~\cite{McClarty17}, where all of these bilinear triplon terms vanish.
 The first term in each bracket describes the propagation of existing triplon excitations between dimers, relieving their strict localization, although the high-frequency oscillation of $\Delta J'$ does not allow any quasi-static changes of the flat triplon bands.

 The second term in Eq.~(\ref{ettc}) describes two-triplon creation on neighboring dimer pairs, i.e.~the direct excitation of the TBS from the singlet quantum ground state ($|s \rangle$).
-While the triplon pairs are created initially on adjacent dimers, on the timescale of the spin system they will optimize their relative configuration to form the most strongly bound state \cite{McClarty17}, which is depicted on the right side of Fig.~\ref{uqmf2}(a).
+While the triplon pairs are created initially on adjacent dimers, on the timescale of the spin system they will optimize their relative configuration to form the most strongly bound state \cite{McClarty17}, which is depicted very schematically on the right side of Fig.~\ref{uqmf2}(a).
 Because lattice excitations cannot change the spin quantum numbers ($\Delta S_{\rm tot} = 0$) in a spin-isotropic Hamiltonian, only transitions to the STTBS ($S = 0$) are allowed.
 The coefficients $\Delta J_{12}'$, \dots $\Delta J_{78}'$ in Eq.~(\ref{ettc}) are a direct expression of the frustration-breaking, making fully explicit the origin of this phonon-driven triplon pair creation.